Harry Brecheen: Career

-He appeared in three innings in 1940.
+Brecheen appeared in three games, all in relief, in 1940.
 Exempted from military service during World War II with a 4-F classification due to a spinal malformation and a boyhood ankle injury, he pitched in the 1943 and 1944 World Series.
 In 1943, Brecheen pitched in 29 games, starting 13 of them.
 He went 9–6 with a 2.29 earned run average in 135 innings pitched.
 The next season, he went 16–5.
-He won game four of the 1944 World Series against the St. Louis Browns.
-He was key to the Cardinals' upset win over the Boston Red Sox in the 1946 World Series.
-He won three games during the series.
-He recorded his finest season in 1948, posting a win–loss record of 20–7 with 21 complete games and led the league in earned run average (2.24), strikeouts (149) and shutouts (7).
+Brecheen won game four of the 1944 World Series against the St. Louis Browns.
+He was key to the Cardinals' upset win over the Boston Red Sox in the 1946 World Series as he won three games during the series.
+Brecheen recorded his finest season in 1948, posting a win–loss record of 20–7 with 21 complete games and led the league in earned run average (2.24), strikeouts (149) and shutouts (7).

-A two-time All-Star, his overall career record was 133 wins and 92 losses, with a 2.92 earned run average over 12 seasons.
+A two-time All-Star, Brecheen's overall career record was 133 wins and 92 losses, with a 2.92 earned run average over 12 seasons.
 After breaking Bill Sherdel's club record for career strikeouts by a left-hander in 1951, he held the mark until Steve Carlton surpassed it in 1971.
-His 25 career shutouts remain the Cardinal record for left-handers.
+Brecheen's 25 career shutouts remain the Cardinal record for left-handers.
 His career World Series ERA of 0.83 stood as the record (with at least 25 innings) until Jack Billingham broke it in 1976 with a mark of 0.36.

 Playing his entire career for St. Louis teams, Brecheen ended his career in 1953 as a playing coach with the St. Louis Browns; it was that team's final season in the city before their move to Baltimore.
 He won his only start of the 1944 Series, which matched the city's two teams.

-As a hitter, Brecheen was better than average, posting a .192 batting average (129-for-673) with 48 runs, 2 home runs, 44 RBI and 45 bases on balls.
+As a hitter, Brecheen was better than average for a pitcher, posting a .192 batting average (129-for-673) with 48 runs, 2 home runs, 44 RBI and 45 bases on balls.

 Brecheen's screwball was ranked the eighth-best of all time by Bill James and Rob Neyer.